 Also, the phone is supposed to be manufactured in India at a manufacturing facility of Apple’s manufacturing partner, Wistron, under govt. of India’s “Make in India” initiative.
 Because Foxconn will be busy making the latest ones.

-A few days back, renowned KGI Securities analyst Ming-Chi Kuo also reported that there will be 3 iPhones next year in a note distributed to clients which were seen by Business Insider.
+A few days back, renowned KGI Securities analyst Ming-Chi Kuo also reported that there will be 3 iPhones next year with iPhone antivirus apps in a note distributed to clients which were seen by Business Insider.
 Kuo and his research team are well-known for accurately predicting details about upcoming Apple products thanks to his connections in the Asian manufacturing industry.

 It is supposed that Apple will discontinue the iPhone XR this year because of the poor performance in the market.